siavashk/pycpd/JOSS_Submission/paper.md

 from (1) converges.

-The coherent point drift (CPD) algorithm was created by Myronenko and Song [@5432191] to overcome many of the limitaitons of ICP and other previous registration methods.
+The coherent point drift (CPD) algorithm was created by Myronenko and Song [@5432191] to overcome many of the limitaitons of ICP and other previous registration methods[@121791; @CHEN1992145; FITZGIBBON20031145; 924423].
 Namely, these other methods did not necessarily generalize to greater than 3 dimensions and they were prone to errors such as noise, outliers, or missing points.
 The CPD alogirthm is a probabilistic multidimensional algorithm that is robust and works for both rigid and non-rigid registration.
 In CPD the moving